spot_img

 AI image generated by Google Gemini

-The Han Dynasty governed China for over four centuries, and its influence ran so deep that the majority ethnic group in China — the Han Chinese, who make up roughly 92% of the country’s population — still bears its name.
-That alone would make it historically significant.
-But the Han legacy extends far beyond ethnic identity.
+The Han Dynasty governed China for over four centuries, and its impact on Chinese history is so profound that the majority ethnic group in China; the Han Chinese, who comprise roughly 92 percent of China’s population; still bear its name.
+But that barely begins to capture the Han Dynasty’s influence.

-Around 105 CE, a court official named Cai Lun refined the papermaking process using tree bark, hemp waste, old rags, and fishnets.
-Paper had existed in cruder forms before Cai Lun, but his method produced a material cheap, light, and durable enough for mass bureaucratic and scholarly use.
-The technology spread westward along the Silk Road, reaching the Islamic world by the eighth century and Europe by the twelfth.
-It is barely an exaggeration to say that every written record, printed book, and legal document produced in the last two millennia owes something to a Han-era innovation.
+Around 105 CE, a Han court official named Cai Lun developed methods for producing paper from tree bark, hemp waste, old rags, and fishnets.
+Cruder forms of paper had existed before Cai Lun’s innovation.
+Yet his method produced paper that was cheap, lightweight, and durable enough for widespread use in government and scholarship.
+The papermaking technique spread westward along the Silk Road, reaching the Islamic world by the 8th century and Europe by the 12th.
+With little exaggeration, nearly every written document and printed book produced in the past two thousand years owes a debt to Cai Lun’s innovation.

 11. Roman Empire (27 BCE–476 CE / 1453 CE)